YBF Small Grants Fund is now closed for applications.

 - Financial need of the organization and value for money.

-Grants are open to Brent focused local youth service organizations which can deliver (or have the potential to deliver) tremendous impact in their local communities with young people.
-The first step to making an application for a grant is to sign up to become a member.
-This is simple and straightforward.
-Please download the application documents on the website, or to find our more, please contact: Claire Clottey, Sector Development Manager, firstname.lastname@example.org
+The first step to making an application for a Grant for non YBF members, is to sign-up to become a YBF member.
+This is free, simple and straightforward.
+Please apply online here or to find our more, please contact: Satbir West, Sector Development Manager, firstname.lastname@example.org

 Essential Information for all applicants